Markhan1/Todos-App/README.md

 <p align="center">
-  "Education is not the learning of facts, but the training of the mind to think. - Albert Einstein"
+  " Education is not the learning of facts, but the training of the mind to think. - Albert Einstein "
 </p>

 # Todos-App